Skip to content

 • Validate card JSON with Adaptive Cards Designer

-• Check Teams supports the card version
+• Check Teams supports the card version and action type

 • Verify all required fields are present